Product Consultation

 As the target cathode coating material is used in PVD and material sputters off, you will be able to see these characteristic erosion patterns on the target face.
 In fact, in the event of any magnet problems such as missing, misaligned, or upside down, the erosion path will be abnormal and this can be a good diagnostic indication of such problems within your Magnetron Sputtering cathode.

 The pole orientation of the individual magnets must be such that one pole is formed at the center, and the opposite pole at the perimeter.
 There are a couple of ways to do this.
-The most common is to install the magnets' north/south poles perpendicular to the plane of the target, one pole toward the target and the other end - the "free" end / opposite pole - magnetically bridged to the other magnets by a pole plate made of magnetic (normally ferrous) material.
+The common is to install the magnets' north/south poles perpendicular to the plane of the target, one pole toward the target and the other end - the "free" end / opposite pole - magnetically bridged to the other magnets by a pole plate made of magnetic (normally ferrous) material.

 The complete magnetic circuit is thus an open north pole of one magnet (or a chain of individual magnets if not one piece) with its opposite south pole coupled by the magnetic material to the north pole of another, whose south pole is then open.
 These two magnetically opposite open ends face toward the target and the resulting magnetic field arches above the surface of the target to form the electron trapping, plasma concentrating tunnel

 Note that the PVD Magnetron works with either magnetic alignment - the center can be north and the perimeter can be south, or vice versa.
-However, in most Planar Magnetron Sputtering systems, there are multiple cathodes in fairly close proximity to each other, and you do not want stray north / south fields formed in between the targets.
+However, in Planar Magnetron Sputtering systems, there are multiple cathodes in fairly close proximity to each other, and you do not want stray north / south fields formed in between the targets.

 Those N/S Magnetron magnetic fields should only be on the targets' faces, forming the desired magnetic tunnels there.
 For this reason, it is entirely desirable to make sure all the cathodes in one system are aligned the same way, either all north on their perimeters, or all south on their perimeters.
 And for facilities with multiple sputter systems, it is likewise desirable to make them all the same so that cathodes can safely be exchanged between the systems without worrying about magnet alignment.